Elizabeth Bay, New South Wales

-Elizabeth Bay is a harbourside inner city eastern suburb of Sydney, in the state of New South Wales, Australia.
+Elizabeth Bay is a harbourside inner city suburb in the Eastern suburbs of Sydney, in the state of New South Wales, Australia.
 Elizabeth Bay is located three kilometres east of the Sydney central business district and is part of the local government area of the City of Sydney.

 The suburb of Elizabeth Bay takes its name from the bay on Sydney Harbour.
 Macleay Point separates Elizabeth Bay from Rushcutters Bay.
 The suburb of Elizabeth Bay is surrounded by the suburbs of Rushcutters Bay and Potts Point.
 Kings Cross is a locality on the south-western border and Garden Island is a locality, to the north.

+The suburb is also the most densely populated suburb in Australia.

 History

+The original name of the land now known as Elizabeth Bay is Gurrajin, Dharag language.

 Elizabeth Bay was named in honour of Governor Lachlan Macquarie's wife, Elizabeth.

 Elizabeth Bay is one of the places around Sydney Harbour that has been officially gazetted as a dual named site by the Geographical Names Board (GNB).
 The official dual name for this place is 'Elizabeth Bay / Gurrajin'.
 Nearby officially assigned dual names are 'Elizabeth Point / Jerrowan' and 'Macleay Point / Yurrandubbee'.
 The GNB dual naming policy applies to already named geographical features or cultural sites.
 Dual naming means that the original Aboriginal place name has been officially reassigned by the Geographical Names Board, and is recognised along with its more recent European place name.

 An earlier source claims this area was originally known by the Aboriginal name 'Yarrandabby' and what is now Macleay Point was 'Jerrewon'.

 Alexander Macleay (1767–1848), the Colonial Secretary of New South Wales, was granted 54 acre here in 1828.
 He commissioned architect John Verge (1788–1861) to build Elizabeth Bay House, a Regency style home that was completed in 1837.